ebaauw/homebridge-zp/README.md

 - Install the Node.js JavaScript runtime `node`, from [https://nodejs.org](https://nodejs.org).
 I'm using v6.9.1 LTS for macOS (x64), which includes the `npm` package manager.
 - Make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there.
 - You might want to update `npm` through `sudo npm update -g npm`.
-For me, this installs version, 3.10.9.
+For me, this installs version 3.10.9.
 - Install homebridge following the instructions on [https://github.com/nfarina/homebridge](https://github.com/nfarina/homebridge).
 For me, this installs homebridge version 0.4.6 to `/usr/local/lib/node_modules`.
 Make sure to create a `config.json` in `~/.homebridge`, as described.
 - Install the homebridge-zp plug-in through `sudo npm install -g homebridge-zp`.
 - Edit `~/.homebridge/config.json` and add the `ZP` platform provided by homebridge-zp, see below.